First Nations Health Programs

 Please Self Identify

-The staff at the hospital’s Admitting & Discharge desk will ask every patient if they would like to identify as having First Nations, Metis or Inuit ancestry.
+The staff at the hospital’s Admitting & Discharge desk will ask every patient if they would like to identify as First Nations, Metis or Inuit.
 This will ensure that all persons that self-identify will have access to our programs.
 If you do not self-identify, but would like our services, please advise your health care provider.

 First Nation Health Programs offer assistance with:

 - daily visits with a liaison for emotional support or information about your care